fretbuzz/mimir_snakemake_t2/README.md

 ## To Run
 Currently, it only works off-line (with network pcap files).
 Add the desired configuration to analysis_pipeline/pipeline_recipes.py and that'll run it (see current contents of file for usage example).
 Note: If your thinking of running this yourself, you should probably talk to fretbuzz first.

+Detailed setup/running instructions are being worked on at the moment and should be available soon.
+If you need to run it before then, send fretbuzz a message.

  ## Tech/framework used

 <b>Built with:</b>